jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 4 - Serverless/Lab 4 - Serverless.md

 Make sure you have
 CD to the vagrant-code-camp folder and run
 "vagrant ssh" to access the Vagrant VM.
-This Lab 4 is designed to run inside the Serverless Folder within that.
+This Lab 4 is designed to run inside the Serverless Folder within the Vagrant Folder.

 ---
 # Give Severless AWS Access